 Shaped like a compressed oval, the interior of the city's opera house is breathtakingly ornate compared with its sombre façade, and one of the most technologically advanced in Europe.
-Productions are impressive, with complicated revolving sets and attention to detail in costume and props, and enjoy funding from some of Spain's biggest companies, as well as the Comunidad de Madrid.
-Projection screens at either side of the stage show the full-stage action, though this does not quite compensate for the lack of vision at the far ends of the top galleries (the tribunas and part of the anfiteatro).
+Productions are impressive, with complicated revolving sets and attention to detail in costume and props, and range in style from the traditional lyrical repertoire to the latest avant-garde trends.
+Projection screens at either side of the stage show the full-stage action, though this doesn't quite compensate for the lack of vision at the far ends of the top galleries (the 'tribunas' and part of the 'anfiteatro').
 There is also a screen above the stage showing Spanish surtitles for non-Spanish operas.
-The acoustics are so good that the quality of the sound is practically the same everywhere in the hall.
+The acoustics are so good that sound quality is practically the same everywhere in the hall.

-Performances usually begin at 8pm, or 6pm on Sundays, with ballet and family opera matinées at noon.
-Tickets go on sale approximately ten days before the première, and standby tickets are available on the day.
+Performances usually begin at 7pm and 8pm, or 6pm on Sundays, with ballet and family opera matinées at noon.
+The date tickets go on sale is announced on the venue website; there is a limit of four per person and they tend to sell out quite quickly.
 With the cheapest tickets, for rows F and G, vision is seriously reduced; check the website for a detailed plan.

 Plaza de Isabel II

 |Opening hours:||Box office: Mon-Fri 9.15am-8pm; Sat 10am-8pm.
 Guided visits daily every half hour 10.30am-1pm.|

 |Transport:||Ópera (M: L2, L5, Ramal Ópera-Príncipe Pío)|

 |Price:||Opera €10-€381; Dance €12-€140; Las noches del Real, €8-€190; Programa Pedagógico €7-€24; guided visits €8 (€6 over-65s, under-26s and accredited numerous families), free under 7s|

 Pick a dateto